paradigm-lab/Frontend/JavaScript/README.md

 Lexical Scope or Lexical Environment is an environment, where a piece of the entire code physically sits.
 	*Javascript engine behaves in differenct ways according to where this piece of code is placed

-Execution Context is ac container, Which manages the code that is currently running *In most cases it is created by the functions
+Execution Context is a container, Which manages the code that is currently running *In most cases it is created by the functions

 	HTML page -->> Web Browser (The javascript engineer prepare the Global Execution Context)